 Is anxiety a form of mental illness?

 Indeed, one kind of mental disorder is worry.
-It is a collection of mental health conditions marked by overwhelming anxiety, dread, and trepidation that have a substantial negative influence on everyday functioning and wellbeing.
+It is a collection of mental health conditions marked by overwhelming anxiety, dread, and trepidation that have a substantial negative influence on everyday functioning and well-being.

 What are 3 strategies for managing anxiety?